opentripplanner/otp-ui/README.md

 Some packages in otp-ui depend on sibling packages (e.g., `@opentripplanner/core-utils` is used by many of its siblings).
 In order to test a package with local changes you have made to its sibling, you can run the following find/replace operations to make sure you're depending on your latest work (and not the released version):

-1. Find and replace (package-to-test being the package with local changes -- make sure these are committed to first to avoid the find/replace operations below polluting your work):
+1. In the `package.json` files for packages in which you want to test the sibling, find and replace (package-to-test being the package with local changes -- make sure these are committed to first to avoid the find/replace operations below polluting your work):

     > "@opentripplanner/package-to-test": **"current-version"**

     with

-    > "@opentripplanner/core-utils": **"file:../package-to-test"**
+    > "@opentripplanner/package-to-test": **"file:../package-to-test"**

 2. Find and replace: